Last updated on December 15th, 2021 at 01:42 pm

-I can think of no worse places to be that stuck under a bar that I couldn’t physically get off of me.
-Not to mention, the absolute worst place for your muscles to fail and not be able to lift the load you’ve given them is when there is a good amount of weight over you.
+I can think of no worse places to be than stuck under a bar that I can’t physically get off of me.

-Very plainly put, training to failure with heavy weights in exercises that put you in a compromising position isn’t part of lifting safely solo.
+Very plainly put, training to failure with heavy weights in exercises that put you in a compromising position isn’t part of lifting safely without a spotter.
 Not to mention, most current training programs advise against lifting to failure anyway.
 That’s why I never recommend exercise programming that instructs us to lift to failure.
 I’ve tried and reviewed quite a few different programs and you can see those reviews here!

 One way to mitigate the danger you put yourself in when training to failure is to use lighter weights for higher reps.
 Grinding out sets of 3 with a very heavy weight, suspended directly over you, isn’t going to be the best idea.
 Performing the same exercise with a much lighter weight for sets of 15 is going to put you in a much safer place.

 It’s not just about picking your exercises smartly, it’s about choosing your set and rep scheme wisely as well.
-Doing both of those things will set you up nicely to lift without a spotter and not risk a problem.
+Doing both of those things will set you up nicely to lift without a spotter and reduce your risk of injury.

 It’s interesting to me to watch other people lift.
-I often see people sacrifice proper form in order to hoist up heavier weight.
-Those same compromises in form are the culprits behind many an injury.
+I often see people sacrifice proper form in order to hoist up a heavier weight.

 I thought it important to mention that in addition to smartly choosing your exercises, sets, and reps, it is critical to perform those reps with as close to perfect form as possible.

 Proper form will do several things.
-Among them is reduce the weight you can do an exercise without it.
-Don’t get attached to the number.
-Get attached to the process.
 Using proper form will actually make the exercise more impactful with less weight.
 As discussed above, that increases the safety factor significantly.